Introduction

 4.1.
 Cable Durability

-While the Moondrop Chu 2 offers detachable cables, some users have reported that the included cables are prone to wear and tear.
-Issues such as fraying, stiffness, or internal breakage have been noted, particularly with regular use.
+While the Moondrop Chu 2 offers detachable cables, some users have complained that the cables supplied wear out easily with use.
+The complaints include fraying, becoming stiff, or breaking internally.

 Impact: